DCSec/HyperBench/README.md

 Store the corresponding register value into memory repeatedly.
 #### PUSHF-POPF
 The PUSHF and POPF instructions execute alternately on the current stack.
 The time between the first PUSHF instruction and the last POPF instruction is measured.
+#### LGDT SET-CR3
+Read the current value of the register during the initialization phase and load the value into the corresponding register repeatedly in the test phase.

 ### Exception
+#### Hypercall
+Execute an instruction in the VM which leads to a transition to the hypervisor and return without doing much work in the hypervisor.
+#### IPI
+Issue an IPI from a CPU to another CPU which is in the halt state.
+IPI benchmark measures the time between sending the IPI until the sending CPU receives the response from the receiving CPU without doing much work on the receiving CPU.
+In the virtualized environment, this benchmark emulates an IPI between two VCPUs running on two separate physical CPUs (PCPUs).

 ### Memory